Atnia Card Game Rules Document

 Combat phase outline:

-1. Combat begins with the attacking player being active, declaring one or more attackers and committing any desired cards/effects to dream.
-After attackers are declared, any triggers/effects created are put into dream, however only ∞ speed effects are resolved.
+1. Combat begins with the attacking player being active, declaring one or more attackers and committing any desired cards/effects to the horizon.
+After attackers are declared, any triggers/effects created are put into the horizon zone, however only ∞ speed effects are resolved.

-2. Defending player becomes active, declares up to one unit to block each attacking unit, and commits any desired cards/effects to dream.
-After defenders are declared, any triggers/effects created are put into dream, however only ∞ speed effects are resolved.
+2. Defending player becomes active, declares up to one unit to block each attacking unit, and commits any desired cards/effects to the horizon zone.
+After defenders are declared, any triggers/effects created are put into the horizon zone, however only ∞ speed effects are resolved at this step.

 3. If the defending player committed any non ∞ speed effects or blocked with one or more units, the attacking player becomes active.
-Otherwise, or after a player passes, all cards and effects in dream are resolved, then all combating units simultaneously strike (deal damage equal to their offense stat) the unit blocking/being blocked by them, and if they are attacking unblocked, strike the defending player.
+Otherwise, or after a player passes, all cards and effects on the horizon are resolved, then all combating units simultaneously strike (deal damage equal to their offense stat) the unit blocking/being blocked by them, and if they are attacking unblocked, strike the defending player.

 4. Combat ends, return to the main phase, and the player who was attacking becomes the active player.
 Notes:

-• You may attack up to twice per round.
-(We should also test without this rule)
+• You may attack up to three times per round.

 • Both attacking and blocking causes units to flip.